braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_user_update.md

 ## Create a User Update

 To create a User Update step, add a component to your Canvas and select **User Update**.
 Then, add an attribute, event, or purchase JSON object to the JSON composer.
+You can add up to 65,536 characters to the JSON composer.

 ![][2]